karimsiala/mujoco_web/README.md

 ## Prerequisites

-Before proceeding with the installation and build process, ensure you have the [Emscripten](https://emscripten.org/index.html) compiler installed.
+Before proceeding with the installation and build process, ensure you have the [Emscripten](https://emscripten.org/index.html) compiler installed and the EMSDK environment variable set.

 ## Installation